Mint-made errors: Uni-face coin

 A uni-face coin results when two planchets are stacked one atop the other at the time of striking.
 This produces two coins: one with only an obverse image, and a second with only the reverse image.
 The planchets may be centered over the die producing one complete image on each coin or off-centered producing partial images on each side.
 In the accompanying image of the blank reverse, the shadow or outline of Lincoln's profile from the obverse side of the coin is visible.

 Die cap

-A struck coin remains on a die and leaves its slowly fading impression (called brockage) on subsequently struck coins and, over time, changing shape to resemble a bottle cap.
+A struck coin remains on a die and leaves its slowly fading impression (called brockage) on subsequently struck coins.
+Subsequent strikes cause the stuck coin to gradually change shape if it isn't dislodged, eventually resulting in it taking on a dome-like shape akin to a bottle cap.

 Brockage

 Brockage occurs when a mirror image of a coin is struck on a blank.
 After a struck coin fails to eject, a new blank is fed between the struck coin and the hammer die.
-The hammer die strikes the second blank leaving its image on one side while pressing the blank against the previously stuck coin which sinks its image into opposite side.
+The hammer die strikes the second blank leaving its image on one side while pressing the blank against the previously stuck coin, which sinks its image into the opposite side.
 Most brockages are off-center, but fully overlapping brockages are the most desirable.